StarbirdTech/AI-Blueprints/ngc-integration/audio_translation_with_nemo_models/README.md

 This will:

-- Load STT, NMT, and TTS models from the NGC assets
+- Load STT, Helsinki-NLP, and TTS models from the NGC assets
 - Convert an English audio file to English text
 - Translate the text into Spanish
 - Synthesize spoken Spanish audio from the translated text